 The discovery was made to help overcome deficiencies with classical in vitro transcribed (IVT) mRNA.
 IVT-mRNA contain the code for protein production, and when delivered to target cells, are translated by cell machinery to produce antigen.
 The antigen, which could be cancer- or pathogen-specific, subsequently elicit an immune response from the host.
 While IVT-mRNA represents a novel vaccine class and provides advantages over traditional protein vaccines, such as ease of manufacture and favorable safety profile, one challenge is potentially insufficient immunity induced by IVT-mRNA alone.

 Through study of the mechanisms of mRNA translation and innate immunity, the Church lab found that a critical aspect of generating a strong immune response to the vaccine was to activate the RIG-I virus surveillance mechanism of the cell.
 To accomplish this, the team developed an IVT-mRNA vaccine platform that combines the antigen-coding sequence in addition to a RIG-I activating adjuvant sequence within a single mRNA transcript.
-This strategy is a departure from classic strategies which involve co-administration of adjuvant with the IVT-mRNA transcript.
-Results demonstrate that this strategy generates robust immune responses compared to unmodified IVT-mRNA for infectious disease and neo-antigen oncology vaccines.
+This strategy is a departure from classic strategies which involve co-administration of adjuvant with the IVT-mRNA transcript and allows precise spatial control of antigen and adjuvant, as well as “tunable” immuno-stimulation.
+Results demonstrate that this highly versatile strategy generates robust immune responses compared to unmodified IVT-mRNA for infectious disease and neo-antigen oncology vaccines.